 Along with your new insurance and driver’s license, you’ll need to update your vehicle’s registration to get new license plates in your state.

 Short answer?
 The sooner the better!

 The longer answer is that each state has its own requirements.
 Typically, states require drivers to insure their vehicles within 30 to 90 days, but it’s best to start the process as soon as you can.

 While you don’t want to pay for two overlapping policies, don’t cancel your old insurance too early.
 Here’s why:

 A lapse in coverage is a period where you don’t have car insurance.
 If you cancel your old policy before having a new policy in place, you’ll be driving without insurance, which is illegal in nearly all states.
 Driving without insurance can result in fines, license suspension, and vehicle impounds.

 While lapses can be expensive and inconvenient, they’re also dangerous.
-Accidents can happen at any time, and you can be held personally liable for any damages, medical expenses, or loss of income resulting from an accident you cause.
+Accidents can happen at any time, and you can be held personally liable for any damages—these are all risks of driving without insurance.
 To avoid a financial burden of that magnitude, be sure you have car insurance to help protect yourself.